taiaz/kubernetes-setup-scripts/master/k8s-ingress-cert-setup/ingress-cert-setup-guide.md

    - Cert-Manager will use the `letsencrypt-prod` ClusterIssuer to request a certificate for the specified host (`example.yourdomain.com`), and store it in a Kubernetes secret named `example-tls`.

-### Notes

-- **Namespaces**: The script and YAML files will create necessary namespaces (`ingress-nginx` and `cert-manager`) if they do not already exist.
-- **External IP Address**: Since MetalLB is being used, an IP address will be automatically assigned from the configured pool to expose the Ingress Nginx service.
-- **Certificate Renewal**: Let's Encrypt certificates issued by **Cert-Manager** are valid for 90 days, and **Cert-Manager** will automatically handle renewals before expiration.
-- **Logs**: The installation process is logged to `install_ingress_cert_manager.log`, which can be used for troubleshooting if any issues occur.
-- **Ingress Domain**: Ensure that the domain (`example.yourdomain.com`) used in the Ingress resource is correctly pointed to the IP address assigned by MetalLB in your DNS configuration.

 ### Summary

 - **Installed Ingress Nginx**: Installed and configured the Ingress Nginx controller using Helm and exposed it with a LoadBalancer service managed by MetalLB.